In Matthew 5:5, Jesus says, “Blessed are the meek, for they shall inherit the earth.” What did Jesus mean by meek? And how do they inherit the earth?

 Please take a moment to pray, humbling yourself before our loving Heavenly Father.
 Ask Him to give you His easy Yoke that leads you and empowers you to do His work.

-This post is adapted from a lesson of the Mini Bible College, an online study of the whole Bible.
+This article is adapted from a lesson of the Mini Bible College, an online study of the whole Bible.
 We highly recommend their audio resources and written materials, available in many languages, to anyone who wants a stronger understanding of the Bible.